 The pernicious impact of a credit crunch on the economy is difficult to quantify, but the economy's performances during the early 1980s and early 1990s suggest it can be substantial.
 The 1980s downturn was the most severe in the post-World War II period, and while the 1990s downturn was not as bad, the economy struggled long after the recession formally ended.
-Using these two periods as a guide suggests that for every 1 percentage point decline in real household and nonfinancial corporate debt outstanding, real GDP declines by approximately 35 basis points.
-Thus, if real debt outstanding declines 10% from its early 2008 peak to a trough in late 2009, which seems plausible, then this credit effect will cut some \$500 billion from GDP in the period 2009-10.
+Using these two periods as a guide suggests that for every 1 percentage point decline in real credit growth, real GDP growth weakens in the subsequent year by approximately 35 basis points.
+Thus, if real credit shrinks 5% by the end of this year, which seems plausible, then this credit effect will cut some \$275 billion from GDP in 2009.

 One significant positive for the U.S. economy has come out of the financial panic: lower energy and commodity prices.
-With oil now trading near \$50 per barrel, a gallon of regular unleaded gasoline should soon cost less than \$2.
+With oil now trading below \$70 per barrel, a gallon of regular unleaded gasoline should soon cost no more than \$2.
 Gasoline prices peaked during the summer above \$4 per gallon and have averaged closer to \$3 over the past year.
 Every penny-per-gallon decline in the cost of gasoline saves U.S. consumers just over \$1 billion a year.
-Assuming gas remains at \$2 per gallon through the coming year, Americans will save well more than \$100 billion in 2009 compared with fuel costs in 2008.
+Assuming gas remains at \$2 per gallon through the coming year, Americans will save more than \$100 billion in 2009 compared with fuel costs in 2008.
 There will also be measurable savings on home heating and food bills as agricultural and transportation costs fall.
-Total savings next year compared with this year will thus approach \$200 billion.
+Total savings next year compared with this year will thus approach \$175 billion.

-Calculating the costs to the economy from the wealth and credit effects, less the benefits from lower commodity prices, puts the net direct cost of the financial panic at \$600 billion in 2009-10, or 4% of GDP.
-(A \$300 billion wealth effect plus \$500 billion credit crunch effect minus \$200 billion in savings due to lower commodity prices.)
+Calculating the costs to the economy from the wealth and credit effects, less the benefits from lower commodity prices, puts the net direct cost of the financial panic at \$400 billion in 2009, or more than 2.5% of GDP.
+(A \$300 billion wealth effect plus \$275 billion credit crunch effect minus \$175 billion in savings due to lower commodity prices.)
 This is, of course, a simplistic analysis; it does not account for all the indirect costs of the panic on the economy and the multipliers, but it gives a sense of the magnitude of the fallout.